zaphodef/NimP/README.md

 1. Install Nim from [their website](https://nim-lang.org/install.html) or build it from the [GitHub repository](https://github.com/nim-lang/Nim/).
 2. Install the compiler you want.
 It should be the same one that was used to compile the binaries for which you want to make FLIRT rules.
 3. Use NimP to generate code for a given set of libraries.
-4. Open the dummy binary built by NimP in IDA, and use *idb2pat* to export signatures for functions into PAT format.
+4. Open the dummy binary built by NimP in IDA, and use *idb2pat* to export signatures for functions into PAT format (alt-F7 then select *idb2pat.py*).
 5. Use IDA FLAIR's *sigmake* to build the SIG file, containing the FLIRT rules.
-6. Add the SIG file into IDA's FLIRT rules directory.
+6. Add the SIG file into IDA's FLIRT rules directory (C:\Program Files:\IDA Pro X.Y:\sig:\pc:\).
 7. You are good to go. :-)